 On Skiathos, most beaches are sandy and family-friendly, while the woods and pine forests are perfect landscapes to take a break from the beach.
-Other than turning into a famous Greek destination for being the set of the film Mamma Mia!, the island is also quite popular among young tourists.
+Besides turning into a famous Greek destination for being the set of the film Mamma Mia!, the island is also quite popular among young tourists.
 Not yet reaching the status of a party island, it remains private and secluded for an intimate and peaceful holiday in Greece.

 Best Beaches in Skiathos

 Hosting some of the most amazing beaches in Greece, Skiathos stands out for its unique verdant landscape of pine trees and soft sand beaches, most of them on the island’s southern side.
 It’s much better to reach the North for secluded beaches instead, where there is almost no organization; these beaches are often naturist friendly and reached only by boat.
-The island has some very well-organized shores offering water sports and umbrellas for the whole family.
+The island has some well-organized shores offering water sports and umbrellas for the whole family.

 Koukounaries Beach: This is the most famous beach on the island; it’s located about 13 km from the main town of Skiathos and is surrounded by a lush pine tree forest.
-Koukounaries is a family-friendly sandy beach featuring good organization and offering water sports for all the family.
+Koukounaries is a family-friendly sandy beach featuring good organization and water sports for all the family.

-Vromolimnos Beach: Sandy and shallow, this is a super popular, family-friendly spot on Skiathos where to spend the day sunbathing or enjoying various water sports.
-Although the beach is very popular and often overcrowded in summer, it has ample spaces, and it’s not difficult to find a private corner where to relax.
+Vromolimnos Beach: Sandy and shallow, this is a super popular, family-friendly spot on Skiathos Sporades where to spend the day sunbathing or enjoying various water sports.
+Although the beach is popular and often overcrowded in summer, it has ample spaces, and it’s not difficult to find a private corner to relax.

-Lalaria Beach: Although it lacks organization and it is a pebbled beach, many think of Lalaria as the most stunning beach on the northern portion of Skiathos.
-You will find amazing sea caves and rocks perfect for diving experiences in the area.
+Lalaria Beach: Although it lacks organization and is a pebbled beach, many think of Lalaria as the most stunning beach on the northern portion of Skiathos.
+You will find fantastic sea caves and rocks perfect for diving experiences in the area.
 This beach can be reached from the town of Skiathos by boat.

 Achladies Beach: A perfect sandy beach for small kids who want to approach water sports, this popular spot is only 5 km from Skiathos Town, which makes it very easy to reach even with public transport